mi9Ans/python_basics_01/README.md

 ### password_checker.py
 A simple password loop that keeps prompting the user until the correct password ("open123") is entered.
 Demonstrates sentinel-controlled loops and string comparison.

+### prime_number_checker.py
+Takes a number as input and checks whether it's a prime number.
+Uses a for loop to test divisibility from 2 to n-1.
+Demonstrates conditionals, user input, and basic logic.